Zettlr/zettlr-docs/docs/en/faq.md

 ## I have a feature request! / I have a suggestion for making a feature more efficient!

 That's good to hear!
-We always depend on other people's experience with the app to improve its efficiency and its suitability for different situations.
+We always depend on other people's experience with the app to improve its efficiency and its usability for different situations.
 In this case, please head over to [GitHub](https://github.com/Zettlr/Zettlr/) and open up an issue so that we can get right to it.

 ## What about my privacy?
 Does Zettlr transfer any data, or don't I have to worry?